Localization of smooth p-power torsion representations of GL_2(Q_p): Localization of smooth GL2(Qp) -representations

-If $Y$ is a closed subset of~$X$, then $\cA_Y$ is an abelian subcategory (indeed a localizing subcategory) of~$\cA$.
-Thus the discussion of Section~\ref{subsubsec:completion} applies, and shows that the inclusion $\Pro(\cA_Y) \hookrightarrow \Pro(\cA)$ admits a left adjoint, which we denote by $\pi \mapsto \widehat{\pi}_Y.$ Being a left adjoint, this functor preserves colimits when they exist.
+Being a left adjoint, the functor~$\widehat{(-)}_Y$ preserves colimits when they exist.
 In particular, it is right exact.
-We sometimes write simply $\widehat{\pi}$ if $Y$ is understood from the context.
+We sometimes write simply $\widehat{(-)}$ if $Y$ is understood from the context.
+The following lemma describes $\widehat{\pi}_Y$ explicitly when~$\pi \in \cA^{\fg}$.